LighghtEeloo/lala-lang/Proposal.md

 2. An obstruction is a data block with certain computational order, a projection accesses the result of a previous block, and an exposure opens up a binded data block.
 3. Abstraction can be analogized by variables and functions, and works through bindings.

+## Basics

+Let's bootstrap with some quick examples.

-## Basic Literal
+### Literal

-Literals are int, float and string.
+Literals contain int, float and string.

 ```lala
 42;       /* int */